 AppleLink has several libraries and bulletin boards that contain helpful service information.
-The information is frequently updated and includes topics that are not yet included on Service Source or the Apple Service Guide for LaserWriter Printers.
-Check AppleLink regularly so that you are aware of new information that will help you resolve problems quickly over the phone.
+Also, the information on the Apple Service web site is frequently updated and includes topics that are not yet included on Service Source or the Apple Service Guides.
+Check AppleLink and the Apple Service web site regularly so that you are aware of new information that will help you resolve problems quickly over the phone.